lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

-- Our paper **Distributed Event-Triggered Fuzzy Control for Nonlinear Interconnected Systems** was accepted for publication in the Journal **Chaos, Solitons and Fractals**.
+- **November 2023** - Our paper **Distributed Event-Triggered Fuzzy Control for Nonlinear Interconnected Systems** was accepted for publication in the Journal **Chaos, Solitons and Fractals**.
 Congratulations to the Ph.D. student Paulo Pessim.
 I am very proud to co-supervise Paulo.

-- Our paper **Finite-Time State Feedback Control for Discrete-Time Cyber-Physical Systems under DoS Attacks** was accepted for publication in *IEEE Chilecon 2023, the Chilean Conference on Electrical Electronic Engineering, Informatics and Communications Technology*.
+- **November 2023** - Our paper **Finite-Time State Feedback Control for Discrete-Time Cyber-Physical Systems under DoS Attacks** was accepted for publication in *IEEE Chilecon 2023, the Chilean Conference on Electrical Electronic Engineering, Informatics and Communications Technology*.
 Congratulations to Felipe Augusto Silva, an undergraduate student from UFSJ who worked on this exciting topic.

 - Item 3